A model for framed configuration spaces of points: Homotopy commutativity of a diagram

-{\mathrm{Car}} First, we study two models for $BG$.
-In the diagram above (Equation~\eqref{equ:bgraphsdiag}), the dgca $(H(BG)\otimes \hat H(G)\otimes H(BG),d)$ appears.
-Here, $\hat H(G)$ is the canonical (Koszul) resolution of the coalgebra $H(G)$, i.e., it is a cofree coassociative coalgebra cogenerated by $H(BG)[-1]$ (see also Section~\ref{sec:equiv-graph-models}).
+First, in Equation~\eqref{equ:bgraphsdiag} above, the dgca $(H(\BG)\otimes \hat H(G)\otimes H(\BG),d)$ appears.
+Here, $\hat H(G)$ is the canonical (Koszul) resolution of the coalgebra $H(G)$, i.e., it is a cofree coassociative coalgebra cogenerated by the reduced cohomology $\tilde H(\BG)[-1]$ (see also Section~\ref{sec:equiv-graph-models}).
 Put differently, elements of $\hat H(G)$ are words in a basis of monomials in the Pontryagin and Euler classes.
 A typical element of $\hat H(G)$ is, for example,

 The product on such words is the shuffle product, and the differential on $\hat H(G)$ merges two adjacent monomials.
-Within the cdga $H(BG)\otimes \hat H(G)\otimes H(BG)$, there is an additional piece of the differential, which takes the first (respectively last) monomial in the word and identifies it with an element of the left (respectively right) factor $H(BG)$.
-In other words, it is the two-sided cobar construction $\Omega(H(BG), H(BG), H(BG))$, and as such it is a resolution of $H(BG)$.
+Within the dgca $H(\BG)\otimes \hat H(G)\otimes H(\BG)$, there is an additional piece of the differential, which takes the first (respectively last) monomial in the word and identifies it with an element of the left (respectively right) factor $H(\BG)$.
+In other words, it is the two-sided cobar construction $\Omega(H(\BG), \tilde{H}(\BG)[-1], H(\BG))$, and as such it is a resolution of $H(\BG)$.

-The second model of $H(BG)$ we consider is as follows.
+The second model of $H(\BG)$ we consider is as follows.
 We consider a version of the Cartan model